danrachita/healthcoin-web-wallet/README.md

 If 'isLocal' is true, more control over the Web Wallet is allowed. (i.e. encrypting the wallet, locking/unlocking the wallet for sending/staking, and more wallet stats and features are available.)

 [See 'rpcconnect' in the Qt coin's source code, init.cpp, for more information.]

+If you need to run the Web Wallet app from a "sub directory" of the main web-site (e.g. https://example.com/wallet/), change the settings.json parameter, chRoot to: "".

 ## Running: